The Snowball Effect of Financial Assumptions

 If you can’t dynamically update your financial forecasts on the fly, you might be dealing with the consequences of overly-complex financial assumptions.
 What starts as an attempt to create a solid financial representation of the business can quickly snowball out of control and ruin your forecasts.
 Here’s how to fix it and take a more agile approach to financial planning.

 The way you manage financial assumptions could make or break your business.
-Your financial assumptions are the levers you pull to project how strategic plans will impact revenue, expenses and cash flow forecasts.
+Your financial assumptions are the levers you pull to project how strategic finance plans will impact revenue, expenses and cash flow forecasts.
 They’re the bedrock of financial planning that drives growth and efficient operations.

-But staying in control of key assumptions as they evolve in both volume and complexity is easier said than done.
+But staying in control of key assumptions as they evolve in volume and complexity is easier said than done.